-Apache Spark on Ubuntu – Part 01
+Apache Spark with Python on Ubuntu – Part 01

 Spark is a fast and general cluster computing system for Big Data.
 It is written in Scala Language.
 It provides high-level APIs in Scala, Java, Python, and R, and an optimized engine that supports general computation graphs for data analysis.
 It also supports a rich set of higher-level tools including Spark SQL for SQL and DataFrames, MLlib for machine learning, GraphX for graph processing, and Spark Streaming for stream processing.
 Apache Spark is built on one main concept, which is “Resilient Distributed Data (RDD)”.

 The most popular languages that Spark associated are Python and Scala.
 Both languages follow a similar syntax and compared to Java they are quite easy to follow.
 However compared to Python, Scala seems more faster mainly Spark is written in Scala and it overcomes the delay of having to go through another set of libraries to interpret if you chose to use Python.
 However, in general both are capable of doing the task in almost all the use cases.

 Installing Apache Spark with Python